 Renewable power plants are generally located where there is access to resources.
 Production capacity is therefore unequally distributed between different regions of Norway.
 A well-developed power grid is vital for transmitting electricity to consumers in all parts of the country.

 The Norwegian power system is closely integrated with the other Nordic systems, both in physical terms and through market integration.
-In turn, the Nordic market is integrated with the rest of Europe through cross-border interconnectors to the Netherlands, Germany, the Baltic states and Poland.
+In turn, the Nordic market is integrated with the rest of Europe through cross-border interconnectors to the Netherlands, Germany, the United Kingdom, the Baltic states and Poland.
 Integration with other countries’ power systems, the well-developed power grid and the characteristics of hydropower production make Norway’s power supply system very flexible, reducing vulnerability to fluctuations in production between seasons and years.

-Updated: 17.02.2021
+Updated: 03.04.2025

 Source: NVE